liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-secure-store.md

 ## Overview

-Secure Store Service is a shared service that provides storage and mapping of credentials, such as account names and passwords.
-It enables you to securely store data that provides credentials required for connecting to external systems and associating those credentials to a specific identity or group of identities.
+Secure Store Service is a shared service.
+It provides storage and mapping of credentials, such as account names and passwords.
+It enables you to securely store data in the Secure Store Service that then provides credentials required for connecting to external systems and associating those credentials to a specific identity or group of identities.

 ## Data Migration